mautic/developer-documentation-new/docs/design/labelling.rst

 Redoes an undo action.

 Likely used only as a tooltip on an icon button.
-See also Undo.
+See also :ref:`Undo`.

 Refresh
 ^^^^^^^